10XGenomics/enclone/README.md

 svn export https://github.com/10XGenomics/enclone/trunk/test/inputs/version14/123085
 ```

+The test datasets were selected because they happened to be useful as part of algorithmic regression
+tests (included in the codebase).
+It is thus a somewhat oddball set.
+We will make a much larger
+collected of test datasets available later.

 <b>4.
 Update your path.</b>  Edit your shell initialization file to add `:~/bin` to `PATH`.
 Ask a colleague for help
 if needed.
 Close and reopen your terminal window to refresh your path.
 Then you're good to go!
 ___________________________________________________________________________________________________